, across cactus plains and through mountain foothills. Besides the varied plants of the

 , the drive passes close to old mines, springs, historic sites and a tree-lined oasis, and gives access to several hiking paths ranging from short nature trails to lengthy unmaintained routes.
 Originally, half the drive was one-way, from the main visitor center on AZ 85 through the Puerto Blanco Mountains to

 , where it meets a 4WD track that gives crosses the northwest section of the national monument.
 From here, the road became two-way - south to the Mexican border then right alongside the international boundary fence for 13 miles back to AZ 85 and the village of Lukeville.
 There is plenty to see on this section but the full journey is even better, and takes around 4 hours, depending on the number of stops.
-All of the road is unpaved, fine for 2WD cars though not suitable for vehicles over 25 feet owing to some sharp bends and steep dry wash crossings.
 Since 2006, the accessible section of the road (the first 5 miles) has been improved and widened, and is now a two-way route.